-Everybody takes tests.
-We have tests in school.
-We have tests to get a driver's license.
-Some people have to take tests to do certain jobs.
+Everybody takes tests at some point in their lives.
+We have tests in school and tests to get a driver's license.
+We may sometimes even tests to be able to do certain jobs.
 Everyone learns differently.
-Each person prepares for tests differently.
+The ways to approach these tests may be different for each person and for each kind of test.